1Loaf-of-Bread/IGInfo/README.md

 IGInfo-Public is not capable of grabbing info on accounts that are privated, this program does not require sigining into your account.

 IGInfo-Saved is used for downloading your saved posts, this program requires sigining into your account.

+Use the argument -h while executing either script for more detail.